HELIOS APP (Viking Centro App)

 Even though there was already a target audience for the product, it was still necessary to fully understand them.
 To achieve this, some practical methods were implemented, including User Profiling and Contextual Inquiry.

-These two methods have allowed for a deep understanding of the users’ pain points, their daily situations in which they would use the application, and other preferences.
+These two methods have allowed for a deeper understanding of the users’ pain points, their daily situations in which they would use the app, and some other preferences.

 Vanesa Rincón Gallardo